 Multiple toddlers in China have developed deformed heads after consuming a product sold to their parents as baby formula.
 Pictures of the toddlers are going viral as parents show their babies’ heads with strange swellings after their they fed on the product for several months.

-Cases are being reported in the city of Chenzhou in Southern China’s Hunan province.
+Cases of this so-called “Baby Formula Head” are being reported in the city of Chenzhou in Southern China’s Hunan province.

 The controversial drink is called Bei An Min and produced locally in Hunan, according to local officials.
 The manufacturer labeled it as a “solid drink of protein” on the packaging, but was sold in the formula section of a popular maternity store.
 The mix-up is leaving misled parents devastated.

 Unusual Symptoms Reported